zgompert/ChumashWGSmapping/README.md

 **batch 2:** These samples were sequenced by GeT (Genotoul) and delivered October 2024.
 The IDs are again at the start of the file name but here are either 19_XXX (the actual ID we use) or GR806-XX for the non-experimental stick insects.

+The experimental data (color and survival) are in the 2019_Tchumash* files in `/uufs/chpc.utah.edu/common/home/gompert-group4/data/t_chumash_wgs/`.